During your studies

 - Support in searching in relevant databases

-The Zoom room for information seeking tutorials is open Monday to Thursday 12-13.
+The Zoom room for information seeking tutorials is open Mondays, Wednesdays and Thursdays 12-13.

 At certain times, there may be a queue and the tutor will allow you to enter the Zoom room as soon as it is free.
 Note that the tutorial time is a maximum of 20 minutes.
 When you have received the support you need, you can continue information seeking on your own, and if any new questions arise, you are welcome back to the tutorial for further help.

-The library offers tutoring in information seeking at the Frescati Library on Tuesdays.
+The library offers tutoring in information seeking at the Frescati Library on Tuesdays 12-13.
 For enquiries, please contact the information desk for the tutoring in information seeking.

 Search for material for your thesis